shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 This command ([[link](https://cloud.google.com/sdk/gcloud/reference/beta/pubsub/subscriptions/pull)]) pulls until ***2*** Pub/Sub messages from our weather-telemetry-subscription subscription.
 We can see data in JSON, messages ids and a list of attributes for each message.
 Among them the deviceId attribute is present.
 Unfortunately there are no timestamps, we’ll see how to get them later.

 ![Result of pulling telemetry messages from a subscription](https://cdn-images-1.medium.com/max/2000/1*78OYVPPUeKZWRRvlWdI4Mg.png)*Result of pulling telemetry messages from a subscription*
 > If you have reached this milestone, congrats!
-We’re now ready to write a Firebase Cloud Function reacting to each publication to the Pub/Sub telemetry topic!
+We’re now ready to write a Firebase Cloud Function that is subscribed to each publication of the Pub/Sub telemetry topic!

 ## Logging, storing and visualizing weather data with Firebase